 - 1 teaspoon fresh garlic, minced

-- 6 cups low sodium vegetable broth, preferably organic
+- 6 cups low sodium vegetable broth, (preferably organic or homemade)

 - 2 cups organic baby spinach, finely chopped

-Add the spinach and lemon juice and stir.
+- Add the spinach and lemon juice and stir.
 Cook for an additional two minutes or until the spinach is tender.
-For a spicier, more flavorful version, add freshly diced jalapeño peppers and minced cilantro.
+For a spicier, more flavorful version of this vegan lentil stew, add freshly diced jalapeño peppers and minced cilantro.
 Serve!